 We now consider the case in which families face uncertainty when making early investments in their children; however, that uncertainty is fully resolved before late investments are chosen.
-While early investments made under uncertainty are irreversible (i.e. families cannot go back in time to
+While early investments made under uncertainty are irreversible (i.e., families cannot go back in time to

-30These results assume purely objective uncertainty; however, they also apply to the case of unbiased subjective uncertainty.
+&lt;sup>30 These results assume purely objective uncertainty; however, they also apply to the case of unbiased subjective uncertainty.
 The only difference in the latter case is that all individuals would experience the same marginal return to investments, given by the expected marginal returns in the case of purely objective uncertainty.
 Thus, the marginal returns to investment exceed the return on savings (and decline with income) regardless of the form of uncertainty.

 modify ex post suboptimal early investment choices), families can base late investment decisions on the realizations of early investments and full knowledge of the human capital production process.
-Thus, families may be able to partially compensate for ex post suboptimal early investment through their choice of late investment.
-The extent to which this is effective depends crucially on the intertemporal complementarity/substitutability of investments.31 It also depends on which features of technology are unknown.
-We consider uncertainty in the productivity of both investments, θ , as well as in the productivity of early investments alone, z, at the time early investments are made.
+Thus, families might be able to partially compensate for ex post suboptimal early investment through their choice of late investment.
+The extent to which this is effective depends crucially on the intertemporal complementarity/substitutability of investments.
+It also depends on which features of technology are unknown.
+We consider uncertainty in the productivity of both investments, $\theta$ , as well as in the productivity of early investments alone, z, at the time early investments are made.

 To focus on the implications of investment irreversibility and the dynamic nature of human capital productivity, we abstract from risk aversion.
-We continue to focus on purely objective uncertainty with the distribution of beliefs over (θ, z) reflecting the true variation in these productivity parameters; however, we comment briefly on the implications of purely subjective uncertainty at the end of our discussion.
+We continue to focus on purely objective uncertainty with the distribution of beliefs over $(\theta, z)$ reflecting the true variation in these productivity parameters; however, we comment briefly on the implications of purely subjective uncertainty at the end of our discussion.

-It is useful to begin with the second period investment problem, which conditions on early investment and technology once θ and z are known.
-Let $\hat{i}2(zi_1, \theta)$ denote the optimal second period investment conditional on i_1 and technology state (θ, z) :
+It is useful to begin with the second period investment problem, which conditions on early investment and technology once $\theta$ and z are known.
+Let $\hat{i}2(zi_1, \theta)$ denote the optimal second period investment conditional on $i_1$ and technology state $(\theta, z)$ :

-$$\hat{i}{2}(zi{1},\boldsymbol{\theta}) \equiv \operatorname{argmax}{i{2}} \left\{ -i{2} + R^{-1}\boldsymbol{\theta}f(zi{1},i{2}) \right\}.$$ (9)
+$$\hat{i}2(zi_1,\theta) \equiv \operatorname{argmax}{i_2} \{ -i_2 + R^{-1} \theta f(zi_1,i_2) \}.$$ (9)

-Optimal late investment equates the marginal labor market return with the return to savings, i.e. $\theta f_2(zi_1, i_2) = R$.
-From this, it is easy to see that second period investment is increasing in θ .
-However, late investment is increasing in z if and only if early and late investments are gross complements (i.e. $f{12} \ge 0$), because z only affects the marginal return to late investment indirectly through $h_2 = zi_1$.
+Optimal late investment equates the marginal labor market return with the return to savings (i.e., $\theta f_2(zi_1, i_2) = R$ ).
+From this, it is easy to see that second period investment is increasing in $\theta$ .
+However, late investment is increasing in z if and only if early and late investments are gross complements (i.e., $f{12} \ge 0$ ), because z only affects the marginal return to late investment indirectly through $h_2 = zi_1$ .
 Here, we begin to see the distinction between neutral and early-specific productivity as well as the importance of intertemporal complementarity/substitutability of investments.
 These factors are also important in determining the response of early investment to uncertainty about investment productivity.